digiaonline/react-boilerplate/README.md

 ## Why do I want this?

-As you probably know, there are numerous boilerplates avaliable for [React](https://facebook.github.io/react/), so you might be wondering why you would want to use ours.
+As you probably know, there are numerous boilerplates available for [React](https://facebook.github.io/react/), so you might be wondering why you would want to use ours.
 Most of the boilerplate projects come with a lot of code that you rarely need.
-Our boilerplate provides you with a great starting point for any React project with as few lines of code as possible, especially if you want to use [Flowtype](https://flowtype.org/).
-We strive to remove any code that turns out to be unnecessary.
+Our boilerplate was bootstrapped with [Create React App](https://github.com/facebook-incubator/create-react-app) and provides you with a great starting point for any React project with as few lines of code as possible, especially if you want to use [Flowtype](https://flowtype.org/).

 ## How do I use this?